CiE 2018: Sailing Routes in the World of Computation

 Department of Computer Science, Kiel University

-The organisers and speakers of the special sessions will be announced soon.
+The speakers of the special sessions will be announced soon.

 The CiE conferences serve as an interdisciplinary forum for research in all aspects